BLOG by Glenn Millar (Musician, Youth Leader) First edition 2019 - Updated 2024

 “Northern Ireland has catastrophic levels of mental ill health.
 More people have died by suicide in the past 17 years than were killed during 30 years of conflict.
 During the Northern Ireland conflict, it is estimated that around 3,600 people were killed.
 Suicides in the years since have now surpassed this death toll with more than 4,400 deaths recorded due to suicide from the beginning of 1998 to the end of 2016.”

-“The collapse of the Northern Ireland Assembly has worsened Northern Ireland’s mental health crisis.
+“The collapse of the Northern Ireland Assembly over the years has worsened Northern Ireland’s mental health crisis.
 The momentum following the May 2016 election of cross-party consensus to appoint a Mental Health Champion has been lost.
 Promised action on a regional trauma service, increased access to psychological therapies, recovery-focused provision, maternal mental health, and eating disorders has failed to materialise.
 Without a functioning Executive none of the recommendations of the Historical Institutional Abuse (HIA) Inquiry can be implemented, including mental health support for people who were abused in children's homes and other residential institutions (1922-1995) and their families.”

 Who would have thought that flutes band would be helping to fill the vacuum left by the collapse of the assembly by providing ongoing positive support to those suffering from mental and physical health issues?